akiranishii/rnaseq-pipeline/README.md

 1. Type the following into your terminal: `ssh [REPLACE WITH UNIQNAME]@greatlakes.arc-ts.umich.edu`
 2. Use your level 1 account to login.
-3. Navigate to new directory by typing the command: `cd /nfs/turbo/umms-macdouga/[NEW DIRECTORY]`
+3. Navigate to new directory by typing the command: `cd /nfs/turbo/umms-macdouga/[NEW DIRECTORY NAME]`
 4. Load the git module onto the Great Lakes Server by using the command: `module load git`
 5. Obtain the necessary programs from the RNA-seq pipeline using the command: `git clone https://github.com/akiranishii/rnaseq-pipeline.git`
 6. Run the following commands in sequence to reorganize the files for the pipeline: